Ed Martin (Missouri politician): Interim US attorney for the District of Columbia

 In April 2025, Martin sent a letter to Wikimedia Foundation.
 In the letter, Martin accused the Foundation of "allowing foreign actors to manipulate information and spread propaganda" and questioned its status as a 501(c)(3) nonprofit organization.
 It was also reported in April 2025 that Martin had sent a "vaguely threatening" letter to The New England Journal of Medicine, accusing the journal of being "partisans in various scientific debates".
-At least three other medical journals have received similar letters from Martin.
+At least three other medical journals received similar letters from Martin.

-In April 2025, an open letter criticizing Martin was signed by over 100 former prosecutors who had worked in the Office of the US Attorney for the District of Columbia, who claimed that Martin "has butchered the position, effectively destroying it as a vehicle by which to pursue justice and turning it into a political arm of the current administration."
+In April 2025, an open letter criticizing Martin was signed by over one hundred former prosecutors who had worked in the Office of the US Attorney for the District of Columbia, who claimed that Martin "has butchered the position, effectively destroying it as a vehicle by which to pursue justice and turning it into a political arm of the current administration."
 In Missouri, the editorial board of The Kansas City Star deplored Martin as "not fit" for the job.

 In May 2025, Republican Senator Thom Tillis announced his opposition to confirming Martin to the position permanently, citing in particular Martin's involvement in Stop the Steal.
 This left Martin with too few votes to be reported positively out of the Senate Judiciary Committee.
 On May 8, 2025, Trump announced that he was withdrawing Martin's nomination.
 Later the same day, Trump named Jeanine Pirro as Martin's replacement.